 Irish Brown Bread is delicious by itself, but even more so slathered with delicious Irish butter, and your favorite jam.
 Mmmmm Irish Butter, made from grass fed cow's milk.
 It's so creamy, yummm!

-Irish Brown Bread is baked with a cross sliced on the top of the loaf.
-The rich, thick molasses add a touch of sweetness.
-This is done for scientific reasons.
+Irish Brown Bread is baked with a cross sliced on the top of the loaf with a very sharp knife.
 By cutting into the bread, the heat will be able to penetrate it and thus allow the center to cook well.
 On the superstitious side, the cross is to let the devil out!

-Irish Brown Bread is great for dipping into a nice big bowl of Guinness Stew or Dublin Coddle.
+Irish brown bread is great for dipping into a nice big bowl of Guinness Stew or Dublin Coddle.
+I could not imagine St. Patrick's Day without fresh bread and a nice soup or stew!

 Step by step photos

-- Combine the all purpose flour, whole wheat flour, rolled oats, salt and baking soda in a large bowl.
+Step 1: Combine the dry ingredients first: all purpose flour, whole wheat flour, rolled oats, salt, wheat germ and baking soda in a large bowl.

 Frequently Asked Questions

-- How do I know when the Irish brown is done when baking?
-When you tap on the bottom it should sound hollow.
-Take it from the oven with mitts and I usually use a spoon because it is hot and it if sounds hollow and not a dense "thud" it is done.
+Insert an instant read thermometer and the middle of the loaf should read 200°F. You can also tap on the bottom it should sound hollow.
+Take it from the oven with mitts and I usually use a wooden spoon because it is hot and it if sounds hollow and not a dense "thud" it is done.

 If you are looking for more Irish recipes to make for Saint Patrick’s Day or anytime at home here are a few of my favorites to try or bookmark for later.
 Irish butter cookies are favorite melt in your mouth shortbread cookie recipe that does call for Irish butter, no substitutes.
 If you want to make a delicious soup for your family then you have to try Irish potato leek soup.
 A more unusual dish to try would be Irish pub style salmon tartlets with a nice smoky flavor and creamy texture.